Email List Building Techniques Email Marketing Techniques Using Hidden Posts To Get Around Sending Out Long Emails

 Pages don’t have categories, so if you want to exclude pages from your sitemap, you need to put the page numbers into the Excluded Pages box.

 Remember, there’s no option to exclude pages from your sitemap in the All In One SEO settings at the bottom of your page editor.
-The Exclude From Sitemap option is only available for Posts.

 That’s why you must type your page numbers into the Excluded Pages box here.